EXCLUSIVE-Biden's electric vehicle plan includes battery recycling push

 American quandary: How to secure weapons-grade minerals without China

-(Reporting by Trevor Hunnicutt in Washington and Ernest Scheyder in Houston; editing by Amran Abocar and Cynthia Osterman)
+(Reporting by Trevor Hunnicutt in Washington and Ernest Scheyder in Houston; editing by Amran Abocar, Cynthia Osterman and Michael Perry)

 ((trevor.hunnicutt@tr.com; +1 646 223 7914; twitter.com/trhunnicutt; Reuters Messaging: trevor.hunnicutt.thomsonreuters.com@reuters.net))